-The compulsory and elective modules are normally assessed by written essays of 4,000 words.
+Modules are normally assessed by two written assignments, the first 1000 words and the final assignment 4000 words.
 Students will be able to formulate their own essay topics in consultation with the module convenor who will provide guidance on the planning and development of essays in one-to-one sessions during the second part of the semester.
-Compulsory credit-bearing modules incorporate an additional 1000-word written exercise to be submitted prior to the end of semester, assessed on a pass/fail basis.

 Written feedback on all written work (both essays and dissertations) will be provided by first and second markers.
-All written work will be returned to students individually by the module convenor or the supervisor in feedback sessions.
-In order to provide written and oral feedback in good time, essays will be returned with provisional marks before the numerical grade has been formally approved by the external examiners.
+In order to provide written and oral feedback in good time, essays will be graded on QMplus with provisional marks before the numerical grade has been formally approved by the exam board.